Alternate Fighter: Expanded

 Heavy Armor.
 The wearer ignores penalties to Dexterity (Stealth) checks or Strength requirements of this armor.

 Light Armor.
-The wearer can subtract up to 100 feet from their fall distance when calculating fall damage and can move horizontally 2 feet for every 1 foot they fall.
+The wearer does not take falling damage if they fall less than 100 feet, and when falling at least 10 feet, they can move horizontally 2 feet for every 1 foot they fall.

 Intuitive Schematic

-Armor.
-The wearer can use its Intelligence in place of Dexterity when calculating their Armor Class in this armor.
+Light or Medium Armor.
+The wearer uses its Intelligence, in place of its Dexterity for initiative rolls, and for calculating its Armor Class while wearing this armor.

-Weapon.
-The wielder uses its Intelligence, in place of Strength, for attack and damage rolls with this weapon.
+Melee Weapon.
+The wielder uses its Intelligence, in place of its Strength or Dexterity, for both attack and damage rolls

 Radiant Schematic

-You imbue an item with radiant energy.
+You modify an object to absorbs ambient light.
 The bearer of an object modified by this Schematic can use a bonus action

-Weapon.
-If the wielder hits a creature with this weapon, it can force the target to make a Constitution saving throw.
-On a failure, it is blinded for 1 minute.
-It can repeat its save at the end of each of its turns, ending the effect on a success.
+Melee Weapon.
+When the wielder hits a creature with this weapon, it can expend one Charge to force the target to make a Constitution saving throw.
+On a failed save, it is Blinded for 1 minute.
+It repeats this saving throw at the end of each of its turns, ending the effect on a success.

 Rebounding Schematic